game-ci/documentation/docs/github/v2/06-remote-builder.md

 ### GitHub Access Token

-Include the following `with` variable for the GitHub build step:
+Include the following variable in the `with` section of the builder step:

 - `githubToken` (should be a GitHub access token with permission to get repositories)